 Zeolites are minerals that contain a microporous structure, making them ideal for capturing and removing heavy metals.
 They’re well known to be potent adsorption materials, assisting in clearing away unwanted compounds.
 Zeolites can be found in Cytodetox.

 EDTA is a potent chelating agent — binding minerals and removing them from your body.
-It’s been used for decades as a way to combat heavy metal poisoning, as well as clearing lead from the blood.
+It’s been used for decades as a way to combat toxic poisoning.
 EDTA can be found in KeLATOX in the form of a suppository.

 Glutathione is arguably one of the most essential antioxidant compounds in your body.
-Research shows that uranium binds to glutathione, resulting in an insoluble and nontoxic complex that can be easily eliminated from your system.
-Broccoli sprouts are a rich source of glutathione and can be found in Daily Detox.
+Research shows that glutathione binds to contaminants found in your system and encourages your body to excrete those impurities.
+Broccoli sprouts are a rich source of glutathione and can be found in Daily Detox.*

 Pulling It All Together